Maryville University: Personal Care Assistant (PCA) Policy

 The PCA shall assist in the completion of homework, if applicable.
 However, no PCA may provide intellectual content assistance or tutoring.
 The student who accepts the intellectual assistance of a PCA may be considered in violation of the University Academic Integrity Policy.

 The PCA shall refrain from participating in or disrupting classes.
 Generally, unless the student has a documented need for the PCA to be in the classroom with the student, the PCA should remain outside of the classroom.
-The specific determinations in this area are made on an individualized and class-by-class basis in consultation with the Director of Disability Support and Success and, when appropriate, with the faculty member.
+The specific determinations in this area are made on an individualized and class-by-class basis in consultation with the office of Disability Support and Success and, when appropriate, with the faculty member.

 PCA(s) are required to follow all University rules, regulations, policies, and procedures.
 PCA(s) found in violation of any of these rules, regulations, and/or procedures, including this policy will be asked to leave campus immediately, regardless of the contractual arrangement they have with the student.

-IV.
+III.
 Use of PCA(s) in University Residences

-- Register the PCA with the Disability Support and Success office by submitting a copy of the contractual agreement the student has executed or entered into with the PCA or agency employing the PCA.
+- Register the PCA with the office of Disability Support and Success by submitting a copy of the contractual agreement the student has executed or entered into with the PCA or agency employing the PCA.
 This documentation could cover a specific person, or an agency providing services if such services are to be provided by more than one person.
 The contractual agreement must identify the nature of the services required by the student and stipulate that the same will in fact be provided by the PCA.

 - Submit a copy of their PCA(s) criminal background check(s) and drug screening results.